cntrcultr7/Statistics-with-Python/README.md

 # Statistics-with-Python
-Statistical Packages Used: scipy & statsmodels
+Statistical packages used: scipy & statsmodels

 **Objective:** Each module aims to reinforce and demonstrate conceptual understanding of various statistical analysis approaches using Python.